danwing/metadata/draft-rw-flow-metadata.md

 * When signaled in JSON, it is encoded as name "reliable" and value "false".

-## Packet Nature/Preference
+## Packet Discard Preference

-Packet Nature indicates discard preference for unreliable traffic and reliable traffic, as detailed below.
+This metadata indicates discard preference for unreliable traffic and reliable traffic, as detailed below.

-### Packet Nature for Unreliable Traffic
+### Unreliable Traffic

-Packets are marked as 'discard' or 'keep'.
+Packets are marked as 'may-discard' or 'prefer-keep'.

 Many flows contain a mix of important packets and less-important packets, but applications seldom signal that difference themselves let alone signal the difference to the network.